Aiscargeauh/Flowerawaybot/README.md

 8. Push your branch to github and and create a [pull-request](https://github.com/Aiscargeauh/Flowerawaybot/pulls)

 ---

-## Steps to production (from old version to this public repo - september 2021)

-Note the server and bot tokens are private and maintained by Aiscargeauh#0954
-1. Do !updatedb on old bot
-2. Get giveaways_converted.json from the old bot
-3. Stop the old bot
-4. Update token in docker-compose.yaml
-5. Set environment to "Prod" in config.yaml
-6. docker-compose up -d
-7. Check manually for invalid data in giveaways_converted.json
-8. Update giveaways.json to the giveaways_converted.json
-9. Restart the new bot
-10. All rolling! !giveaway stats should be interesting

----

 ## Changelog

 ### Big update in september 2021, first changelog: